 The Resistance Hub

-In early April 2025, Venezuelan authorities announced the arrest of three individuals accused of involvement in a “terrorist sabotage” operation targeting the country’s electrical power grid.
-These arrests follow a troubling pattern of attacks on critical infrastructure in Venezuela, rekindling a longstanding debate about the intersection of internal dissent, foreign influence, and national vulnerability.
+In early April 2025, Venezuelan authorities announced the arrest of three individuals accused of carrying out a “terrorist sabotage” operation against the nation’s electrical grid.
+The arrests mark the latest in a troubling pattern of attacks on Venezuela’s critical infrastructure.
+They have reignited a long-running debate about the links between internal dissent, foreign influence, and national vulnerability.

 Historical Context: Venezuela’s Vulnerable Grid

-Venezuela’s energy infrastructure has long been a point of contention, decay, and crisis.
-The country is heavily reliant on the Guri Dam, one of the largest hydroelectric power plants in the world, for its electricity.
-But systemic underinvestment, corruption, and lack of maintenance have left the grid fragile and highly centralized, making it an ideal target for sabotage.
+Venezuela’s energy infrastructure has long been a source of crisis and contention.
+The nation depends heavily on the Guri Dam—one of the world’s largest hydroelectric power plants—for its electricity.
+Yet systemic underinvestment, corruption, and chronic neglect have rendered the national grid both fragile and dangerously centralized.
+These vulnerabilities make it an ideal target for infrastructure sabotage.

 The April Arrests: What We Know

-On April 11, 2025, Venezuela’s Ministry of the Interior reported that three suspects were detained in connection with coordinated acts of sabotage.
-The suspects allegedly attempted to disrupt service at multiple points in the power grid, using “foreign-supplied technology” and explosives.
-The statement was accompanied by photos of seized devices and surveillance equipment, though no independent verification has been made available.
+On April 11, 2025, Venezuela’s Ministry of the Interior announced the detention of three suspects linked to coordinated sabotage attacks.
+Authorities allege the individuals attempted to disrupt service at multiple points in the national power grid using explosives and “foreign-supplied technology.”
+Photos released by the ministry showed seized electronic devices and surveillance equipment.
+However, no independent verification has been provided.

-Interior Minister Remigio Ceballos labeled the group “terrorist operatives,” and claimed they had links to anti-government networks supported by international actors.
-“This is not just vandalism,” Ceballos stated.
+Interior Minister Remigio Ceballos described the suspects as “terrorist operatives” and claimed they were connected to anti-government networks supported by foreign powers.
+“This is not just vandalism,” Ceballos said.
 “It’s a carefully orchestrated plan to plunge the country into chaos.”

 Government Narrative vs. Ground Truth

-The Maduro government has consistently framed such attacks as part of a broader “economic war” waged by imperialist powers and their proxies.
-Officials frequently claim these acts are meant to erode public trust in state institutions and derail upcoming political events.
+The Maduro government has long framed infrastructure attacks as part of a broader “economic war” waged by imperialist powers and their local proxies.
+Officials claim these acts are designed to undermine public confidence in state institutions and destabilize key political moments, such as elections or economic reforms.

 A Tactic of Irregular Warfare?

-If these incidents are in fact acts of sabotage rather than scapegoating, they align with an evolving pattern of irregular warfare in Latin America.
-Unlike full-blown insurgency, sabotage operations require minimal manpower and can be executed without prolonged exposure.
-This makes them ideal for non-state actors, foreign proxies, or even factions within the state.
+If these incidents are indeed acts of sabotage—and not mere scapegoating—they reflect an evolving pattern of irregular warfare in Latin America.
+Unlike traditional insurgency, sabotage requires minimal personnel and can be carried out quickly, often without direct confrontation or sustained exposure.
+This makes it an ideal tool for non-state actors, foreign proxies, or even covert elements within the state itself.

 Venezuela in a Regional Pattern

-The incidents in Venezuela are not isolated.
-Across Latin America, critical infrastructure is increasingly being targeted in acts of sabotage.
-From pipeline punctures in Colombia to telecom disruptions in Mexico, adversaries are finding new ways to shape outcomes below the threshold of conventional warfare.
+The incidents in Venezuela are far from isolated.
+Across Latin America, critical infrastructure is increasingly under attack in what appear to be deliberate acts of sabotage.
+From pipeline punctures in Colombia to telecom disruptions in Mexico, adversaries are testing new ways to influence political and economic outcomes—without crossing into open warfare.

 International Dimensions: The Geopolitics of Blackouts

-While there is no concrete evidence of foreign backing in Venezuela’s most recent sabotage incidents, the political narrative from Caracas squarely points fingers at external enemies.
-U.S. sanctions, Colombian paramilitaries, and European intelligence services have all been cited in official rhetoric as potential instigators.
+While no definitive evidence links foreign actors to Venezuela’s most recent sabotage incidents, the political narrative from Caracas consistently blames external enemies.
+U.S. sanctions, Colombian paramilitaries, and European intelligence services have all been named in official statements as likely culprits.

-Cyber elements may also play a role.
-Venezuela has suffered cyber intrusions in the past, and power infrastructure is notoriously vulnerable to cyber-physical attacks.
-In a 2022 report, cybersecurity firm Dragos warned that Latin America’s energy grids were among the least defended in the Western Hemisphere.
+Cyber capabilities further complicate the picture.
+Venezuela has previously suffered cyber intrusions, and its critical infrastructure remains a soft target.
+A 2022 report by cybersecurity firm Dragos warned that Latin America’s energy systems were among the least defended in the Western Hemisphere.
+As utilities become more digitized, the attack surface expands.

 Civilian Impact and Public Sentiment